The Hector Berlioz Website

 The Times, 30 June 1848

-Berlioz first visited London between November 1847 and July 1848, where he only gave two concerts.
+Berlioz first visited London between November 1847 and July 1848, where because of adverse circumstances he was only able to give two concerts.
 The first took place at the Theatre Royal Drury Lane on 7th February; reviews of this concert in The Times and The Illustrated London News are reproduced on separate pages.
 Berlioz gave his second concert at the Hanover Square Rooms on 29 June, a review of which was published in The Times the following day.

 We have transcribed the text of the review from a print-out of an image of the review in a database accessed at the British Library in London (Colindale site); the syntax and spelling of the original have been preserved, but we have corrected obvious typesetting errors.